An overview of noise at London Stansted Airport

 When airports are busy, there can be a build-up of aircraft waiting to land.
 A stack is a fixed circling pattern in which aircraft fly while they wait to land.

-The movement of freight is vital supporting economic growth.
-Stansted is the second largest London airport transporting cargo into and out of the UK.
+The movement of freight is vital to supporting economic growth.
+Stansted is the third largest London airport transporting cargo into and out of the UK.

 If you live very close to the airport you may hear noise from aircraft that are still on the ground